 - Upload a résumé including work experience, special abilities and skills (max 300 kB).

 - Arrange for three letters of reference.
 These letters are solicited by entering recommenders' email addresses into the online application.
-At least two letters should be from persons having first-hand knowledge of the applicant's academic capabilities.
+Recommenders can upload their letters directly into your application.
+At least two letters should be from persons having first-hand knowledge of the applicant's academic capabilities

 The Graduate School